Why do great ideas fail to become great products?

 What template makes hackathon judging fair, fast, and transparent?

-The Hackathon Assessment Template-a structured scoring framework that gives judges consistent criteria, composite scoring, and mandatory constructive feedback sections for every submission.
-It makes the judging process defensible to participants and dramatically faster for judges handling large numbers of submissions.
+The Hackathon Assessment Template - a structured scoring framework implementing the Innovation Mode Nine-Dimension Idea Assessment Model for hackathon judging.
+It gives judges consistent criteria, composite scoring, and mandatory constructive feedback sections for every submission.

-• Judges score each submission across nine criteria that match the Idea Assessment Template: problem importance, theme alignment, feasibility, concept effectiveness, ease of development, operational simplicity, potential impact, innovation level, and market demand certainty.
+• Judges score each submission across nine criteria from the Innovation Mode assessment framework: problem importance, theme alignment, feasibility, concept effectiveness, ease of development, operational simplicity, potential impact, innovation level, and market demand certainty.

-• The composite scoring system produces a ranked list that gives judges a data-backed starting point while preserving room for contextual judgment on borderline submissions-the optimal balance of structure and discretion.
+• The composite scoring system produces a ranked list that gives judges a data-backed starting point while preserving room for contextual judgment on borderline submissions.

 • Mandatory feedback sections prompt judges to comment on concept quality, presentation quality, design and prototyping effort, and team collaboration.
-Every team receives substantive feedback, not just a score-which is critical for maintaining participant engagement in repeat events.
+Every team receives substantive feedback, not just a score.

-• The criteria continuity with the Idea Assessment Template is deliberate: submissions that were generated using the Business Idea Template and assessed using the Idea Assessment Template arrive at judging already in familiar structured format, making the judge's job significantly faster.
+• The criteria continuity with the Idea Assessment Template is deliberate: submissions that were generated using the Business Idea Template and assessed using the Idea Assessment Template arrive at judging already in familiar structured format.

-• See How to Win a Hackathon for the participant perspective on what judges using this template are actually looking for in each scoring dimension.
+• See How to Win a Hackathon for the participant perspective on what judges using this template are actually looking for.

 Key Takeaway